Healthcare Respirator Programs During (and After) Covid

 If you are, for example, a medical clinic that will be seeing patients with respiratory or flu symptoms for evaluation and diagnosis, or you are a dental office that will have to provide emergency care for patients who have Covid 19, Cal/OSHA's aerosol transmissible diseases standard requires a full respirator program (with fit testing and training renewed annually).

-If you are not seeing confirmed or suspected Covid-19 patients, conduct screening of all patients (recognizing fully the limitations of symptom and history based screening methods that will not detect asymptomatic and presymptomatic individuals), you have more leeway in determining whether to continue with a respirator program.
+If you are not seeing confirmed or suspected Covid-19 patients, conduct screening of all patients (recognizing fully the limitations of symptom and history based screening methods that will not detect asymptomatic and presymptomatic individuals), outpatient medical and dental offices have greater leeway in determining whether to continue with a respirator program.

 One important point is the nature of healthcare often requires providing urgent or emergency care to patients who may either have Covid-19, or have other fairly common upper respiratory symptoms that would meet the criteria for potential Covid-19 infection.